open-sauced/maintainer-intro-course/your-team.md

 1. Sync GitHub organization.
 Syncing your GitHub organization is a good idea if you want a unified view of your project activities and the list of contributors to your project.
 2. Add individual repositories.
 Adding individual repositories is a good idea if you want to look at similar repositories to recruit team members.

-From there, you can create a list of contributors you're interesting in learning more about or connecting with by selecting them from the contributors tab and creating a new list.
+From there, you can create a list of contributors you're interested in learning more about or connecting with by selecting them from the contributors tab and creating a new list.

 ![team insights gif](/assets/list-from-insight.gif)